My Job

 My Interests outside work

 I read way too much science fiction and actual history, which I’m fairly sure causes cognitive dissonance.
-I’ve also developed an unreasonable (academic) fascination with gin and with 14th century sword and buckler fencing, which are another two things I don’t think should be carelessly combined in practical terms.
+I’ve also developed an unreasonable fascination with gin and with 14th century swordplay, another pair of things that shouldn’t be carelessly combined.

 My Favourite Brussels anecdote